Direct and indirect currency exchange rates explained with simple examples

 JPY/USD = 0.0091

-In the financial sector, their own direct quotation is more often used, which is used for exchange trading on the currency exchange - https://time-forex.com/kotirovki
+In the financial sector, a direct quotation is often used, which is used for exchange trading on the currency exchange - https://time-forex.com/kotirovki

-, the euro or the American dollar is not always used as the base currency
+However, the euro or the US dollar is not always the base currency

-This is due to certain standards that are used in trading on the stock exchange and we are already more accustomed to this particular recording option.
-For example, if you want to buy euros with US dollars, you are more likely to say that you want to buy 1.25 euros per dollar rather than 0.8 dollars per euro.
+This is due to certain standards used in exchange trading, and we're more accustomed to this notation.
+For example, if you want to buy euros with US dollars, you're more likely to say you want to buy 1.25 euros per dollar rather than 0.8 dollars per euro.

-However, reverse quotation can also be useful in some cases.
-For example, if you want to calculate how much money you will get for selling dollars, you will need a reverse quote.
+However, a reverse quote can also be useful in some cases.
+For example, if you want to calculate how much money you'll get for selling dollars, you'll need a reverse quote.

 Conclusion

-Direct and reverse currency quotes are the two main designations of foreign exchange transactions.
+Direct and indirect currency quotes are two basic terms used in foreign exchange transactions.
 They reflect the relationship between two currencies and are used for currency exchange.